 Years as a Sea Gal: 5

 Dance Background: I first started my dance training at Evergreen City Ballet in Auburn, Washington.
 I spent eight years at this studio with rigorous focus on ballet and pointe work.
 At age twelve, I was accepted into The Rock Ballet School’s summer intensive program where I continued my ballet training.
 At this time, I was also exposed to various styles such as: jazz, modern, lyrical and hip hop.
 During high school, I spent some time with Spectrum Dance Theatre in Seattle, Washington.
 I then moved to Portland, Oregon and performed for three seasons on the Portland State Dance Team.
 My exposure to college cheer/dance changed my life, guiding me towards pursuing a career in the NFL.

-How I Stay Fit: I run a mile every day and do a series of sprints in my weekly workouts.
-I also take a variety of workout/dance classes.
+How I Stay Fit: I run at least a mile every day and do a series of sprints in my weekly workouts.
+I also take a variety of dance classes and hot yoga.
 I try to eat clean incorporating a lot of protein and vegetables into my diet, but I also think it’s important to enjoy a treat every once in a while.
 My favorite desserts are chocolate and ice cream.

-Best Part of Being a Sea Gal: The best part of being a Sea Gal is the everlasting friendships.
+Best Part of Being a Sea Gal: The best part about being a Sea Gal is the everlasting friendships.
 I feel incredibly blessed to be surrounded by so many talented, smart, dedicated and professional women.
 I can’t wait to continue learning from this amazing program, not only growing as a dancer but also as a person.